Vulkan Environment for SPIR-V

 Correct Result

-Operations that are described as returning the "correct result" will return the infinitely precise result which, due to the nature of the operation, will not need rounding.
+Operations that are described as returning the correct result will return the infinitely precise result which, due to the nature of the operation, will not need rounding.

 Correctly Rounded